-- Our project management team for building hotels are responsible for green building certification in construction and renewable energy installations, including climate-related reports. - Our hotel property management team has direct responsibility for monitoring utility consumption and climate-related issues associated with our day-to-day operations.
-From opening, the team is responsible for energy efficiency projects, energy certifications, implementation of building management systems, climate resilience mitigation plans, green energy procurement, smart meter implementation and maintenance. - Our operations team are responsible for incident reporting to hotel management and waste management and reduction projects.
+- Our project management team for building hotels are responsible for green building certification in construction and renewable energy installations, including climate-related reports. - hotel property management team has direct responsibility for monitoring utility consumption and climate-related issues associated with our day-to-day operations.
+From opening, the team is responsible for energy efficiency projects, energy certifications. implementation building management systems, climate resilience mitigation plans, energy procurement, smart meter implementation and maintenance. - our operations team are responsible for incident reporting to hotel management and waste management and reduction projects.
 The operations team also ensure hotel ambassadors join ESG training. - Our procurement team is responsible for our responsible procurement risk framework, driving awareness of our responsible procurement principles and the assessment of high-risk suppliers against 21 corporate social responsibility criteria.
-These criteria include climate-related risk areas, such as reporting and taking action on internal controls citizenM's governance of climate-related risks and opportunities is integrated into the company's risk governance structure (see page 24).
+These criteria

-- greenhouse gas emissions. - Our legal and ESG team assess upcoming regulations and reporting requirements. - Our risk management finance team are responsible for the risk management group, sustainable finance opportunities, internal utility datarelated controls, insurance, reporting on investment activities and supporting with climate-related risk business cases.
+- include climate-related risk areas, such as reporting and taking action on greenhouse gas emissions. - Our legal and ESG team assess upcoming regulations and reporting requirements. - Our risk management finance team are responsible for the risk management group, sustainable finance opportunities, internal utility datarelated controls, insurance, reporting on investment activities and supporting with climate-related risk business cases.